reconbot/we-live-in-memory/slides.md

 ---

-> Oh hey, I know that one.
-We put everything in Redis.
+> We put everything in Redis.
 --Francis

 ---